Nasopharyngeal Polyps

 Most cats recover rapidly from the surgery and need no special care.

-Postoperative complications are common with ventral bulla osteotomy, but are usually temporary:
+Post treatment complications are common after traction +/- ventral bulla osteotomy but are usually temporary.
+These include:

 • Horners’s syndrome (see figure 8)